bardiakz/university-management/README.md

 | Tracking Service | 8090 | PostgreSQL (5440) | Shuttle GPS tracking |

 All services built with **Java 25 / Spring Boot**.

+**Runtime note**: In `docker-compose.yml`, most services share the same PostgreSQL container and are not exposed externally.
+The inventory above reflects intended service ports.

 ### Infrastructure Services